debbynirwan/pacman-ai-cpp/README.md

 * spdlog (for logging)
 * yaml-cpp (for configs)

+## Use docker container
 The easist way for you would be to use docker container to build and run pacman-ai-cpp app.
-After installing docker on your system you can execute the following to build docker image:
+After installing docker on your system you can execute the following command to build docker image:

     docker build --tag pacman-ai-cpp:latest --file Dockerfile .

+### Starting container
-To build the software, start your container at the root of the project:
+To build the software, start your container at the root of the project by executing ```./setup.sh```.

-    xhost +local:
-    docker run --rm -it --mount type=bind,src=${PWD},dst=/work --env DISPLAY=$DISPLAY \
-           --volume /tmp/.X11-unix/:/tmp/.X11-unix:ro --network host --gpus all pacman-ai-cpp:latest
+It supports both Linux and Mac OS.

+#### Using Docker container on Mac OS
+If you use the docker container on Mac OS, you have to install [xquartz](https://www.xquartz.org/) before executing ```./setup.sh```.
+It is required to run GUI applications on the container.

 To run in the container's shell, you can execute the following: